-But, to this day Ovis dalli stonei, remains my favorite sheep, and British Columbia and Southern Yukon my favorite places to hunt sheep.
-Ovis dalli stonei, otherwsie know as Stone Sheep can be challenging and expensive to pursue as they are only found in Northern British Columbia and parts of the Yukon.
+Ovis dalli stonei, otherwise known as Stone Sheep can be challenging and expensive (just like Desert sheep) to pursue as they are only found in Northern British Columbia and parts of the Yukon.
 They live in big, rough and wild places, so getting to them is no easy task, let alone finding a trophy ram.
 In fact it has been said that when you look at the country they live in you have to laugh, otherwise you will cry.
 I would say that is a pretty fitting way to put it.
-An adult Stone Ram will weigh between 180-250 pounds and will have an awesome headset that can go well over 40 inches.
+An adult Stone ram will weigh between 180-250 pounds and will have an awesome headset that can go well over 40 inches.
 They are truly one of the most majestic and beautiful animals on the planet.

 ~Jack O’Connor | English Professor, Sheep Hunter

 If this quote grabs you and resonates to your very core, you may just be a sheep hunter.

 So if you grew up reading Jack and have always dreamed of following in his footsteps and chasing stone sheep in the high and wild places, this may be just the hunt for you.